snonux/gos/README.md

 ### Step-by-Step Queueing Process

 1. Inserting a Message into gosDir: You start by creating a text file that represents your post (e.g., `foo.txt`) and place it in the gosDir.
 This file is then processed by Gos when it runs.
+The easiest way is to use is `gosc` here.

 2. Moving to the Queue: Upon running Gos, the tool identifies the message in the gosDir and places it into the queue for the specified platform.
 The message is moved into the appropriate directory for each platform in `./db/platforms/PLATFORM`.
 During this stage, the message file is renamed to include a timestamp indicating when it was queued and given a `.queued` extension.